The largest of these groups is Islamic State (Isis), which claims to have carried out the terrorist attacks in Paris on Friday that killed 129 people.

 Previous statistics from the Swedish security service, Säpo, suggest that just over 300 Swedish nationals have left the country to travel to fight with Islamic extremist groups in Syria and Iraq.

 40 percent of those – around 120 young men – are from the Gothenburg area, primarily from Bergsjön and Angered.
-According to Boström this means that Gothenburg is the European city which, in proportion to its population, contributes the highest number of people to violent extremism.
+According to Boström this means that Gothenburg, in proportion to its population, is one of the European cities that contribute the highest number of people to violent extremism (see footnote below).

 Boström says that those who are radicalised are from the same demographic that form the criminal gangs in the Gothenburg suburbs, young people who believe they have no future.